Vaibhav-Hariani/Showdown-Port/Readme.md

-A port of the pokemon showdown simulator to C. Performance focused for applications in reinforcement learning simulation.
+A port of the pokemon showdown simulator to C. Performance focused for applications in reinforcement learning.

-Currently building with a simplified target of Gen1OU.
-Depending on time and training constraints, will scale.
+Currently building with a target of Gen1OU.
+Depending on time and training constraints, will scale for additional generations.